-The total number of appellate decisions, including those from the Supreme Court and the three districts of the Court of Appeals, has dropped by about 24 percent in 2022, compared to comparable six-month periods prior to the pandemic.
+The total number of appellate decisions, including those from the Supreme Court and the three districts of the Court of Appeals, has dropped by about 24 percent in 2022, compared with six-month periods prior to the pandemic.

 Obviously, those courts can only decide the cases that are sent their way.
-While official statistics for the 2022 fiscal year, which ended June 30, won’t be available until later this year, a review of records on Case.net indicates the number of cases filed in those four branches of the court fell to ___ so far this year.
-The average in the two years preceding the pandemic was __.
+Official statistics for the fiscal year that ended June 30 won’t be available until later this year.
+But a review of records on Case.net indicates the number of appellate filings fell to a low of roughly 1,200 in the later half of 2020.
+Approximately 1,375 cases have filed been so far this year.
+The average filings in the four six-month periods preceding the pandemic was 1,760.

 “We’re really seeing the full effect of decreases in activity in the circuit courts,” said Judge Alok Ahuja of the Court of Appeals Western District.
 But, he noted, notices of appeal are now returning to pre-pandemic levels, though it will probably be another eight to 10 months before those cases are argued and decided.
 “We see that this dip, this trough, that we’re in is ending.”

 Judge Sarah E. Warner of the Kansas Court of Appeals, who also took part in the panel, said she’s facing the same issues on her side of the state line.
 Warner said that before the pandemic, a three-judge panel of her court would typically hear 24 cases in a month.
 Her July docket, in contrast, was just 12 cases.